 Personal, Social and Emotional Development

 At the beginning of the session the children are greeted by their key carer.
 They have learnt that they are important to the adults in the nursery and have built up strong relationships with them.
 Both in the inside and outside environments the children have been developing the skills to interact with each other positively, communicating using their words, listening to each other and taking turns with resources.
 They have also been learning to make choices about where they want to be and what they want to do and have developed independence skills, learning to do things for themselves.
-Boundaries and expectations are important to us and the children have suggested some ‘rules’ for the nursery!
-We are all going to try and stick to them!
+Boundaries and expectations are important to us and we use a traffic light system to help us remind it.

 Communication and Language

 The nursery is a very language-rich environment and throughout the session the children are learning to talk about what they can see e.g. when watching ingredients change when they are cooking gingerbread biscuits; what they are doing e.g. when they are using shapes to make a picture and re-telling events e.g. when they went shopping for cucumbers for snack time.
 They also learn to listen to others, attending to what is being said and responding to instructions.
 They learn to ask questions and respond to the questions of others, all the time extending and enriching their own vocabulary and understanding the spoken world around them.

 In the garden the children have been learning to walk, run, balance, climb, jump, pedal and slide safely and confidently, negotiating space and avoiding obstacles, including each other!
 They have also been developing their skills at catching and batting balls as well as dressing themselves.

 These ‘gross motor skills’ are really important to develop muscles that will support finer movements in the future e.g. writing.